 There is also speculation that QBs Tyler Murphy and Skyler Mornhinweg might also transfer.
 Both saw action on the field and started after Jeff Driskel went down with an injury against Tennessee.
 Murphy was also injured, which forced Mornhinweg into the starting lineup.
 The potential loss of these QBs is offset by incoming freshman QB Will Grier, who has a chance to start as a true freshman.
 However, depth at the quarterback position would obviously take a hit with only two scholarship QBs on the roster.

-Topics: Florida Gators Football
+Tags: Florida Gators Football